davidtkramer/canola/README.md

 # Deployment

-Canola has been developed and tested on a Raspberry Pi 4, but should work on any Linux machine with SocketCAN hardware or virtual SocketCAN interfaces.
+Canola has been developed and tested on a Raspberry Pi 4, but should work on any Linux machine with SocketCAN hardware or a virtual SocketCAN interface.

 ## Materials